2002 Mahane Yehuda Market bombing

-A suicide bombing occurred on 12 April 2002 at a bus stop located at the entrance to the Mahane Yehuda Market which is Jerusalem's main fruit and vegetable market.
+A suicide bombing occurred on 12 April 2002 at a bus stop located at the entrance to the Mahane Yehuda Market, Jerusalem's main fruit and vegetable market.
 The site of the attack was chosen in order to cause maximum number of casualties.
 6 civilians were killed in the attack and 104 were injured.
 The al-Aqsa Martyrs' Brigades claimed responsibility for the attack.

 The attack

 On Friday, 12 April 2002, Andalib Suleiman, a Palestinian 17-year-old female suicide bomber, detonated an explosive device hidden on her body shortly after 4:00 pm at a bus stop located at the entrance to the popular outdoor market, killing six civilians and injuring 104 people, many of them teenagers and tourists.
 She was initially misidentified as Nidal Daraghmeh from Jenin.

-During the attack Jerusalem Mayor at the time Ehud Olmert was visiting at the Mahane Yehuda Market.

-The perpetrator first attempted to enter the market, but found security too tight.
+The assailant first attempted to enter the market, but found security too tight.
 She then went to Jaffa Road and attempted to board a bus, but was prevented from boarding and set off her bomb, which was packed with nails to inflict maximum damage on victims.
 The bus was torn to pieces by the impact.

-Rather than wearing an explosive belt, Andalib carried a black handbag that contained three plastic pipes filled with explosives and nails connected to a battery.
-She belonged to the Tanzim as well as the al-Aqsa Martyrs' Brigades.
-In her final video she was dressed in black and holding a Koran while she stated that she was about to die as a symbol of the woman's fight against occupation, and that it was her desire to finish the work that had been started by her two cousins, and to honor the memory of Wafa Idris, Darine Abu Aisha, and Ayat al-Akhras.
-Two Chinese construction workers were killed in the attack.

 Muataz Muhammed Abdallah Himouni (21), of Hebron, arrested on 6 May 2002 claimed credit for planning the attack, supplying the bomber with explosives, and directing her to blow herself in a crowd at the Mahane Yehuda market or nearby Jaffa Road.